 COVID kept us from celebrating our 25th Anniversary last fall.
-However, plans are underway for a belated celebration - a May 2022 Anniversary Dinner.
+However, plans are underway for a belated celebration - a May 2022 Anniversary Celebration.
 Stay tuned for more information.
 If you would like to work on the committee, contact Alice Raatz

 ONE ROOM SCHOOLS EXHIBIT SCHEDULED